jsndyks/veloclubdevis/update4.md

 <img width="50%" src="PRIMALdesigns/visJersey.colouredBlocksAre100Opaque.png"/>

-Here is how all the blocks should look - 80% opaque and separated by a gap and not a white space.
+Here is how **all the blocks** should look - 80% opaque and separated by a gap and not a white space.
+This is the case on :
+ * jersey sleeves
+ * separate sleeves
+ * pockets
+ * side panels
+ * collar
+ * everything!

 <img width="80%" src="PRIMALdesigns/visJersey.colouredBlocksAre80Opaque.png"/>